Thosene123/alx-low_level_programming/0x00-hello_world/README.md

-Programming is like building a multilingual puzzle
+outcome is a piece of art